user1342/Obfu-DE-Scate/README.md

 <br>

-Obfu[DE]scate is a powerful Python tool designed to simplify the process of de-obfuscating and comparing two versions of an Android APK file, even if the functions have been renamed as part of obfuscation.
+Obfu[DE]scate is a Python tool designed to simplify the process of de-obfuscating and comparing two versions of an Android APK - even if the functions have been renamed as part of obfuscation.
 With fuzzy comparison logic, Obfu[DE]scate can identify similarities between functions and help you uncover changes between APK versions.

 # ➡️ Getting Started
 ## Installation